jpdoyle/scromble/README.md

 Is this reliable?
 =================

-I made this in a day and it hasn't been independently audited (yet).
+I originally made this in a day and it hasn't been independently audited (yet).
 It is built using fairly reputable Rust-based implementations of the involved cryptographic primitives, and it is simple enough that there shouldn't be many subtle ways for it to be implemented incorrectly.
 I am willing to use it for my own needs, but as they say:

 ```
   THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY